SixArm/read-lines-into-rust-crate/README.md

 ### Why use this instead of the Rust `BufRead lines()` function?

-A. Because we have use cases where we must preserve line endings.
+Because we have use cases where we must preserve line endings.

 ### Why publish this as a crate?